platformsh/platformsh-docs/docs/src/development/variables/_index.md

 For Drupal 9:

 * To override a value in the global `$settings` array, use a [variable](../../development/variables/set-variables.md#create-environment-specific-variables) starting with `drupalsettings:` or `drupal:`.
-* To override a value in the global `$config` array, use a [variable](../../development/variables/set-variables.md#create-environment-specific-variables) starting with `drupalconfig:`.
+* To override a value in the global `$config` array, create a variable with the prefix `drupalconfig:`.

 In this case, the variable name needs two colons, one for `drupalsettings:` and one for the name of the configuration object to override.
 For example, a variable named `drupalsettings:system.site:name` overrides the `name` property of the `system.site` configuration object.

-See details of implementation [for Drupal 9](https://github.com/platformsh-templates/drupal9/blob/master/web/sites/default/settings.platformsh.php#L125-L162).
+To get inspired for other frameworks, see the [Drupal 9 implementation](https://github.com/platformsh-templates/drupal9/blob/8d5d23cdcb91ffa3f96727adf9d3dba74dfc01db/web/sites/default/settings.platformsh.php#L125-L162).